james2hey/racey-snakey/README.md

 Competitive Snake
 A two player game based off the classic Nokia mobile phone game.
 However, this game has two snakes.
-It is a race to eat the most food so you grow faster than your opponent, so they hit your tail.
-Beware that you can collide with your own tail as well!
+It is a race to eat the most food so you grow faster than your opponent.
+Try to make your opponent hit your tail.
+Beware, you can collide with your own tail as well!

 Prerequisites
 1).
 It is assumed that you are using a Linux OS.
-Unexpected results may result
+Unexpected results may occur
     otherwise.
 2).
 Ensure you have two functioning ATmega32u2 microcontrollers, along with the
     USB cables for the UCFK4.